 Quick disclaimer: We don’t recommend home-made oral rehydration salts.
 An ORS also cannot treat or address diarrhoeal disease.
 Consult with your healthcare practitioner for help.

-Why Dehydration Is Dangerous in Children and How DripDrop ORS Can Help
+Why Dehydration Is Dangerous in Children and How DripDrop Can Help

 Young children have a greater risk for dehydration because their bodies are smaller.
 This means fewer reserves of electrolytes and fluids that get depleted if they're sick with diarrhea.
 They should be monitored closely for the following signs of dehydration: